 On this website we present highlights of common butterflies as an entry-level learning and reference resource for those interested in these beautiful creatures!
-We include information on butterflies you might find around your home, along with photographs, geographic distribution, host plants and more.
+Information is included on butterflies you might find around your home, along with photographs, geographic distribution, host plants and more.

 We love watching butterflies, whether we are home or traveling around the country to national parks, nature preserves, or hiking trails.
 Any state is a great location for discovering these magnificent creatures.

 Special Website Features This Month

-We are looking forward to 2017 and learning more about butterflies!
+We are enjoying spending time in our gardens in 2017 and learning more about butterflies!

 Be sure to read our special edition about Texas Butterflies ... species, ecological environements, Texas nature centers, Texas butterfly festivals, and more.